|There are an almost

 stakes, paying a double to any Pontoon or Five Card Trick.

-21 or less, with four or fewer cards The dealer pays stakes to any
+stays on 21 or less, with four or fewer cards The dealer pays stakes to

-player who has a higher value hand, and collects from those who have equal or
+any player who has a higher value hand, and collects from those who have equal

-Five Card Trick The dealer pays Pontoons only and pays double.
-All other
+makes a Five Card Trick The dealer pays Pontoons only and pays double.

-no one had a Pontoon, the dealer adds all the used cards to the bottom of the
+If no one had a Pontoon, the dealer adds all the used cards to the

-pack and without shuffling deals a new hand.
-This makes it possible to improve
+bottom of the pack and without shuffling deals a new hand.
+This makes it

-player other than the banker achieves a Pontoon without splitting their hand,
+If a player other than the banker achieves a Pontoon without

 selection of blackjack